-- 1. From the standby screen, touch , , , , , and then . - 2.
-Touch to search for the device you wish to pair.
+- and then . - 2.
+Touch Search New Device to search for the device you wish to pair.

-- 3. If you want to stop searching, touch

-- 4. All of the devices found are displayed.

-- Touch the desired device and enter the password.
-If you would like to search again, touch
+- 3. If you want to stop searching, touch Cancel - 4.
+All of the devices found are displayed. - 5.
+Touch the desired device and enter the password.
+If you would like to search again, touch Refresh